How Does Student Loan Debt Affect My Credit Score?

 Making student loan payments will build your credit over time

-Your payment history typically makes up 35 percent of your score in most credit scoring models, including loans and credit cards.
+Your payment history typically makes up 35% of your score in most credit scoring models, including loans and credit cards.
 It's almost always the biggest factor in your credit score, and it's why just a single missed payment on any account can cause your score to drop substantially.
 On the flip side, just making your payments consistently is the most positive thing you can do for your score.

 The length of your credit history is also a factor in most scoring models.
 Simply having accounts that have been open for a number of years can help improve your score.
 Most student loan accounts are open for over ten years, which isn't great for your wallet, but can be a positive for your credit score.